 This program provides field trips for Title 1 schools across the State of New Hampshire.
 For the past six years generous donations from sponsors have allowed SEE to provided free school field trips to every 4th grade student throughout Manchester’s 14 elementary schools.
 We have recently begun expanding the program to additional Title 1 school districts across the State.
 If you are a teacher or administrator from a Title 1 school and would like to be considered for this program please contact us at email@example.com for details.

 With the support of generous donations, SEE provides discounted rates for summer camp to low-income students.
 EBT/WIC/SNAP recipients are eligible to use this program which allows for 1 week of camp per year at the rate of $100 per student.
 To receive this special scholarship rate caregivers must come to SEE in person and present their EBT/WIC/SNAP with payment.
 No additional applications are required to access this service.
 First come first serve while availability lasts.

 Exhibit Hall Admission

-- EBT and WIC card Holders: Present your EBT or WIC card for a $2 per person discount off of our regular admission.
+- EBT, WIC and SNAP card Holders: Present your card and pay $3 per person for regular admission.
 This benefit can be used for general admission only and cannot be combined with other offers.

 Give a Membership Program